anthonyiscoding/vision-chess/README.md

     ```bash
     mkdir -p data/pgn && mkdir -p data/training && mkdir -p data/validation
     ```
-    (Note: You can place the pgn files where you want but the next step expects there to be a `training` and `validation` directory within the folder you specify)
+    (Note: You can place the pgn files where you want but the next step expects there to be a `training` and `validation` directory within the output directory you specify)

 2. Then process these into numpy arrays using `pgn_to_npy.py`:

     ```bash
     $(poetry env activate)
     python vision/pgn_to_npy.py --input ./data/pgn --output-dir ./data
     ```
     (Note: The search for PGN files isn't recursive, it will only look at the top level of the directory.
-There is also no progress bar output just yet.)
+There is also no progress output just yet.)

-3. Then run the model, you can also tweak `vision/model/config.py`
+3. Then run the model, you can also adjust most hyperparameters in `vision/model/config.py`

     ```bash
     python vision/main.py